 FINRA Series 63: Allows you to solicit the sale of securities.
 (Achievable has a FINRA Series 63 course.)

 FINRA Series 65: Allows you to provide investment advice for a fee.
 (Achievable has a FINRA Series 65 course.)

 FINRA Series 66: The combination of the 63 & 65.
 (Achievable has a FINRA Series 66 course.)

 FINRA Series 79: The investment banking representative exam.
 It permits you to render advice for M&A, debt/equity public and private offerings, tender offers, etc.

 FINRA Series 86 / 87: Research analyst exams.
-86 is the first part, and the 87 is the second.
+86 is the first part, and 87 is the second.
 They present competency standards for the role.
 CMT and CFA holders can request exemption from the 86, but will still require the 87.